elastic/elasticsearch-net-example/README.md

 	.Analyzer("nuget-id-analyzer")
 	.Fields(f=>f
 		.String(p=>p.Name("keyword").Analyzer("nuget-id-keyword"))
-		.String(p=>p.Name("raw").Index(FieldIndexOption.NotAnalyzed))
+		.String(p=>p.Name("raw").NotAnalyzed())
 	)
 )
 ```

 Here we setup our `Id` property as a [Multifield mapping]().
 This allows you to index a field once but elasticsearch will create additional fields in
 the inverted index that we can target during search later on.

 At index time `id` will use our `nuget-id-analyzer` to split the id into the proper terms, but also when we do a `match` query on the `id` field
 elasticsearch will also use our `nuget-id-analyzer` to generate the correct terms from the provided query.

 When we query `id.keyword` using the `match` query elasticsearch will simply use the whole query and lowercase it and use that as the term to look
 for inside the inverted index for `id.keyword`

 We also create a field in the inverted index called `id.raw` which is simply **not** analyzed and stored **as is**.
 This makes this field very well suited